laanp/Icarus_Mods_Separated/laanp-MoveDeployables_Readme.md

 A mod that allows moving a deployable item in real-time.

 ## Mod Details:
-- This mod works in single player mode, as well as hosted multiplayer & dedicated server environments.
+- This mod works in single player mode, as well as hosted multiplayer & dedicated server environments. ** SEE BUG WARNING BELOW!! ***
 - Introduces a new craftable item called "Petes Move Deployable Tool" which you can craft in the character inventory.
 - Place the item in your Quickbar and perform the following commands:
   - LMB click, activate move mode for pointed-to deployable (brings up ghost image)